radondb/postgres-aws-s3/README.md

 s3_info | An aws_commons._s3_uri_1 composite type containing the bucket, file path and region information about the s3 object credentials | An aws_commons._aws_credentials_1 composite type containing the access key, secret key, session token credentials.
-To omit a value, set it `null`. endpoint_url | optional endpoint to use (e.g., `http://localhost:4566`)
+To omit a value, set it `null`. endpoint_url | optional endpoint to use (e.g., `http://localhost:4566`) read_timeout | The time in seconds till a timeout exception is thrown when attempting to read from a connection.The default is 60 seconds. tempfile_dir | Specify temporary file location

 ##### Example
 ```postgresql